 How did legal sports betting in Montana become a reality?
 Even though it was later to the party than the likes of New Jersey and Nevada, Montana’s entry to the US sports betting sector didn’t take long.

 2018: Montana Sports Betting Bills Drafted

 In the final month of 2018, three draft requests were processed.
-Seeing the success other states were having, Montana’s political figures were eager explore the potential of state-sanctioned sports betting.
-In December, HB725, HB475 and SB330 were born.
+Seeing the success other states were having, Montana’s political figures were eager to explore the potential of state-sanctioned sports betting.
+In December, HB725, HB475, and SB330 were born.

 2019: Montana Sportsbooks Become a Reality